jay262422/CSE-541-Computer-Vision-2023-Group7/Code/EfficientDet/README.md

-Find the Research Paper for EfficienytDet from:
+Find the Research Paper for EfficientDet from:
 ```
 https://arxiv.org/abs/1911.09070
 ```